Skip to content

 Vitamin D3 and Omega 3 Supplement to Support Healthy Growth Of Children's Brains, Bones, and Immune Systems.

-D-Omega Drops is a supplement product that supports the development of the brain and visual system.
+D-Omega Drops is a supplement product that supports brain and visual system development.
 It comprises natural fatty acids and medium-chain triglycerides high in the Omega-3 DHA/EPA.
-DHA/EPA is essential for developing babies and contains healthy levels of Vitamin D.
+DHA/EPA is essential for developing babies and contains healthy Vitamin D levels.

-The human brain grows at an incredible rate during the first few years of life.
-During this period of rapid growth, the brain is especially sensitive to nutrition, particularly the Omega-3 DHA/EPA which are the primary building blocks of the brain tissue.
+The human brain grows incredibly during the first few years of life.
+During this period of rapid growth, the brain is susceptible to nutrition, particularly the Omega-3 DHA/EPA, which are the primary building blocks of the brain tissue.
 Adequate intake of DHA/EPA is essential for proper brain and visual development and remains necessary throughout life to maintain healthy nervous system development.

 Vitamin D enhances calcium absorption for strong bones.
 It also helps to regulate immunity, mood, and the neuromuscular system.